ttkw-git/autonomous-mini-rover-ros2/README.md

 behaviours into a single `colcon` workspace that can be built for the physical rover or for simulation.

+## 📋 Development Status

+**Active Research Project** - This workspace is under continuous development as part of agricultural robotics research at University of Winnipeg.
+Updates are pushed periodically from containerized development environment as features are completed and tested.

+*Current focus: Agricultural applications, precision navigation, and sensor integration for field deployment.*

 ## Repository layout

 The workspace is organised as a typical ROS 2 overlay under `src/`: